Academic Policies and Procedures

 II.
 Penalties and Sanctions

 Violations of academic integrity and appropriate penalties vary in severity, and range from failure of a specific test or assignment, reduced course grade, failure of the course, probation, suspension, to dismissal from a program or from the University1.
 The faculty member has the primary responsibility in determining the severity of the impact on a student’s grades in a course.
-In cases where the faculty member believes the severity of the offense warrants academic probation, suspension, or dismissal, such a recommendation should proceed through the division chair or school dean to the Dean for Academic Services for review by the Committee on Academic Standing.
+In cases where the faculty member believes the severity of the offense warrants academic probation, suspension, or dismissal, such a recommendation should proceed through the division chair or school dean to the Dean for Academic Administration for review by the Committee on Academic Standing.
 It is the responsibility of the faculty member to provide all documentation and supporting materials related to violations of academic integrity.
 In the case of dismissal from either a program or the University resulting from unprofessional behavior or an integrity violation, the dismissal will be noted on the student's academic transcript.

 Refer to Financial Policies to determine obligation to pay if suspension or expulsion occurs.